Home

 In The Spending Spree, by Jeff Wuorio, in bp Magazine, Spring 2005, a variety of destructive examples are described.

-My personal experience is that it is excessive spending and hypersexuality that are the two absolute hallmarks of bipolar disorder.
-Even though I had done a variety of truly crazy things (you can read about them in About Me) it was my describing a $7000 shopping spree I went on in Grad School that finally led to my psychiatrist correctly diagnosing me - and saving my life!
+Even though I had done a variety of truly crazy things (you can read about them in About Me) it was my describing a $5,000 shopping spree I went on in grad school that finally led to my psychiatrist correctly diagnosing me – and saving my life!

 PLEASE NOTE: If you have been having a spending episode - or several - and your finances are in bad shape, please go now to our page on Bipolar Debt.